 - False or misleading health claims, including claims implying that a product is as effective as prescription drugs or controlled substances

-- Non-government approved products that are marketed in a way that implies that they’re safe or effective for use in preventing, curing, or treating a particular disease or ailment
+- Non-government approved products and medical procedures that are marketed in a way that implies that they’re safe or effective for use in preventing, curing, or treating a particular disease or ailment

 - Products that have been subject to any government or regulatory action or warning